editor-js/editorjs-php/README.md

 # Make Tools

-If you made client plugin for Codex Editor then you should create configuration rule for your own Tool to validate on server-side.
+If you connect a new Tool on the frontend-side, then you should create a configuration rule for that Tool to validate it on server-side.

 ## Repository
 <a href="https://github.com/codex-team/codex.editor.backend/">https://github.com/codex-team/codex.editor.backend/</a>